-In light of the above findings, we propose a simple alternative method to estimate technology shocks and their short-run effects on aggregate variables consistently.
+In light of the above findings, we propose a simple alternative method to consistently estimate technology shocks and their short-run effects on aggregate variables.
 As an illustration and a contribution to the current debate, we concentrate our analysis on the response of hours worked.
 However, our empirical strategy can be easily implemented to other variables of interest.
-In the empirical part of the article, we investigate the dynamic responses of the rate of inflation and the short-term nominal interest rate.
-Although imperfect, we maintain the labour productivity variable as a way to identify technology shocks using long-run restrictions.
-We argue that SVARs can deliver accurate results if more efforts are made over the choice of the stationary variables.
+In the empirical part of the paper, we investigate the dynamic responses of the rate of inflation and the short-term nominal interest rate.
+Although imperfect, we maintain the labor productivity variable as a way to identify technology shocks using long-run restrictions.
+We argue that SVARs can deliver accurate results if more efforts are made concerning the choice of the stationary variables.
 More precisely, hours (or other highly persistent variables subject to empirical controversies about their stationarity) must be excluded from SVARs and replaced by any variable which presents better stochastic properties.
 The introduction of a highly persistent variable as hours worked in the SVARs confounds the identification of the permanent and transitory shocks and thus contaminates the corresponding Impulse Response Functions (IRFs).
-Following the previously mentioned contributions, the selected variable must satisfy the following stochastic properties.
-First, the variable must display less controversy over its stationarity.2 Second, the variable must behave more as a capital (or state) variable than hours worked do, so that a VAR model with a finite number of lags can more easily approximate the true underlying dynamics of the data.
+Following the previous quoted contributions, the selected variable must satisfy the following stochastic properties.
+First, the variable must display less controversies about its stationarity.2 Second, the variable must behave more as a capital (or state) variable than hours worked do, so that a VAR model with a finite number of lags can more easily approximate the true underlying dynamics of the data.
 Third, the variable must contain a sizeable technology component and present less sensitivity to highly persistent non-technology shocks.
-The consumption to output ratio (in logs) is a promising candidate for fulfilling these three requirements.
+The consumption to output ratio (in logs) is an promising candidate to fulfil these three requirements.
 The ratio is stationary and consequently displays less persistence than hours worked.
-Moreover, the consumption to output ratio probably represents a better approximation of the state variables than hours worked and appears less sensitive to transitory shocks.
+Moreover, the consumption to output ratio represents probably a better approximation of the state variables than hours worked and appears less sensitive to transitory shocks.
 The first requirement can be directly found with actual data, since standard unit root tests reject the null hypothesis of an unit root.
 The two other requirements can be quantitatively (through numerical experiments) and analytically deduced from equilibrium conditions of DSGE models.
-In addition, Cochrane (1994) has already shown that in SVARs the consumption to output ratio allows to suitably characterise permanent and transitory components in GNP.
+In addition, Cochrane (1994) has already shown in SVARs that the consumption to output ratio allows to suitably characterize permanent and transitory components in GNP.

-1 The problem of missing state variable is especially problematic for VARs with long-run restrictions.
+1The problem of missing state variable is especially problematic for VARs with long-run restrictions.
 The identification of technology shocks is then based on the long-run covariance matrix which depends on sum of the estimated VAR parameters.
 This is not the case with short-run restrictions.

-2 Pesavento and Rossi (2005) and Francis et al. (2005) propose other methods for dealing with the presence of highly persistent process.
+2Pesavento and Rossi (2005) and Francis, Owyang and Roush (2005) propose other methods to deal with the presence of highly persistent process.